Public authorities and human rights

 Human rights belong to everyone.
 This means sometimes your rights may conflict with someone else’s rights or with the interest of the wider community.

-So your rights may have to be restricted to protect other people’s rights or the rights of the community.
+Your rights might have to be restricted to protect other people’s rights or the rights of the community.
 For example, your right to free speech may have to be restricted to protect someone else’s right to privacy.

 Limited rights